tlhutch/test-playbooks/docs/testplan-2.3.0.md

 1. [X] Running the installer on a different box as Tower and connecting remotely (sudo and su)
 1. [X] Installer is single downloadable object
 1. [X] Installer signed by Ansible
-1. [] Installer contains all non-vendor dependencies, Ansible, and Tower
+1. [X] Installer contains all non-distribution dependencies needed to install Ansible and Tower
-1. [] Installation of non-vendor dependencies should not require internet access
+1. [X] Installation of non-distribution dependencies should use the bundled repository
 1. [X] Installer includes list of vendor repositories
 1. [X] Installer should leave pre-existing versions of Ansible intact
 1. [] Integration passes [cwang]